 Alaska has 239 airports within the state boundaries.
 Two of them – the airports in Fairbanks and Anchorage – are international airports, and are where most people land when visiting the state.

 As you can imagine, the prices of flights to Alaska fluctuate drastically based on your departure airport and the time of year.
-Most passengers coming from anywhere other than the west coast will need to switch planes in California, Oregon, Washington, or Vancouver before continuing north.
+Before continuing north, most passengers from anywhere other than the West Coast must switch planes in California, Oregon, Washington, or Vancouver.

 As it is quite cold and dark in Alaska in the winter, you’ll find the cheapest flights during November, December, and January, but you’ll need to prepare yourself for almost constant darkness if you choose to go then.